hkristin/spotify-clone-frontend/README.md

+You can read the source code for the backend [here](https://github.com/hkristin/spotify-clone-backend)

 About

 Users can create, store, and delete many playlists.
 Users can also display all songs and artists in the database.